-Arrays are special variables which can hold more than one value using the same variable, using an index.
-Arrays are defined in a very
+Arrays are special variables which can hold more than one value under the same variable name, organised with an index.
+Arrays are defined using a very

 /* defines an array of 10 integers */

 Accessing a number from the array is done using the same syntax.
 Notice that arrays in C are zero-based, which means that if we